Analysis | For the Wizards, Game 1 was there for the taking. Then the Sixers took it.

 Though the Wizards in Game 1 flirted with gaining real respect as a worthy challenger to Philadelphia, they fumbled and fouled their way out of that potential story line.

-In a physical game, Washington couldn’t defend the Sixers without hacking.
+In a physical game, Washington couldn’t defend the 76ers without hacking.
 Although Embiid was saddled with early fouls and sat for most of the first half, the Wizards had a bad habit of welcoming him back to the floor by ushering him to the free throw line.
-Embiid shot 13 free throws — the Wizards totaled just 15 — but blaming that discrepancy on the officiating would be misguided.
+Embiid shot 13 free throws — the Wizards took just 15 — but blaming that discrepancy on the officiating would be misguided.
 The Wizards simply couldn’t defend Embiid without fouling.

-The Sixers’ defense, on the other hand, came through when needed, holding the Wizards without a field goal for nearly four minutes in the fourth quarter.
+The 76ers’ defense, on the other hand, came through when needed, holding the Wizards without a field goal for nearly four minutes in the fourth quarter.
 Much of that defensive attention zeroed in on Washington’s backcourt.

 Russell Westbrook was off.
 He made seven shots but committed six turnovers, though the last of those seemed iffy at best.
 With Washington down five inside the final 40 seconds, Westbrook was called out of bounds after a sloppy exchange from Daniel Gafford.
 Officials reviewed the play, and Westbrook watched on the big screen.
 He saw his right heel hovering over the line, without appearing to touch it, so Westbrook wagged his finger toward the scorer’s table.